bugrodgers/covid-19-berlin-data/README.md

 * Press releases of the Berlin administration (Senatsverwaltung für Gesundheit, Pflege und Gleichstellung): <https://www.berlin.de/sen/gpg/service/presse/2020/>

 A big thanks to the maintainers of these sources.

+## Other Projects

+* the user plebln has also collected the COVID data of Berlin in his [corona-berlin-2020](https://github.com/plebln/corona-berlin-2020) project

 ## Terms of Use